iTerm2 with Oh My Zsh on Macbook

 Maximize iTerm2

 Personally, I prefer to use a shell in the maximized window.
-Go to iTerm -> Preferences -> Profiles -> Window
+Go to iTerm -> Preferences -> Profiles -> Window, look for the Style section and change to Maximized option.

 Plugins